Mario Barrios vs. Ryan Garcia fight odds: Prediction, picks, props from accomplished boxing expert

 Mario Barrios will defend his WBC welterweight title on Saturday in a 12-round boxing main event against Ryan Garcia.
 Barrios has fought to a draw in each of his last two fights.
 He earned a split decision draw with Abel Ramos on Nov.
 15, 2024, before earning a draw with Manny Pacquiao last July.
 Garcia, meanwhile, lost a unanimous decision to Rolando Romero for the vacant WBA (regular) welterweight title last May.

-New users can target the DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins:
+Bet Barrios vs. Garcia with the latest DraftKings promo code, which offers $200 in bonus bets if your first $5+ bet wins:

 Nagel, who is the combat sports editor for SportsLine, is an experienced and successful boxing analyst who has covered the sport for multiple outlets for more than 20 years.
 Among his notable picks are calling Terence Crawford (+140) against Canelo Alvarez in their September mega fight, while also picking Crawford specifically by decision (+220).
 His other notable 2025 winners include calling Dimitry Bivol (+110) to pull the slight upset of Artur Beterbiev in their February rematch.